Top TikTok Follower Tools

-Another graph you should get used to looking at in this section is the one relating to Followers Activity.
-This is literally a map showing you when your audience are at their busiest on TikTok.
+Another graph you should get used to looking at in this section relates to Followers Activity.
+This is literally a map showing you when your audience is at their busiest on TikTok.

-Keep any eye on this over a period of a few weeks, and if the same trends keep recurring then you know you’ve discovered a good time to post.
+Keep an eye on this over a period of a few weeks, and if the same trends keep recurring, then you know you’ve discovered a good time to post.

 Consider Your Content

 You already know who your target audience is, and by now, you should have a good idea as to when is the best time to post on TikTok.